|

 by irrigated fields where they grow lettuce, for heaven's sake, by the

+square mile.
 There really are forests of saguaro cactus -- the ones like men standing

 with their hands up -- but they stop growing somewhere north of Phoenix